• Skip to primary navigation

 Instructions

-1. Pre -heat the oven to 180 degree C and line an 8 inch round cake pan with parchment paper.
+1. Pre -heat the oven to 180 degree C and line an 8 inch square cake pan with parchment paper.

 2. In a bowl whisk together flour and baking powder and set a side.